-Results (from Co-Op Performance Assessments)--Program Goal 1 and Student Learning Outcomes 1, 3-5, and 7: The Co-Op survey includes 12 questions.
+Results (from Co-Op Performance Assessments)--Program Goal 1 and Student Learning Outcomes 1, 3-5, and 7: The Co-Op survey includes 12 questions which per the new ABET Student Learning Outcomes map to Outcomes 1, 3-5, and 7.
 Survey questions are ranked on a 1 (lowest) to 5 (highest) scale.
 Our rubric is that no student receives a score lower than 3.
 On average, scores are between 4 and 5 for most students with an occasional lower score.
-We conclude that co-op employers are satisfied with our students' performance across the board.
+We continue to conclude that co-op employers are satisfied with our students' performance across the board.